-We've all seen the worst-case-scenario post-injection photos…shudder).
-“When a patient comes in asking for fuller lips, I like to start by discussing how they would like their lips to look," Lin says.
+We've all seen the horror story post-injection photos where it's all gone wrong, so how much control does the patient really have?
+It seems that the consultation is key—this is where you can discuss your concerns and aims in detail.
+"When a patient comes in asking for fuller lips, I like to start by discussing how they would like their lips to look," Lin says.
 "This step is extremely important because I want to make sure that what they are looking for is achievable and will match the overall shape and structure of their face."

 "The shape and size are important to get a balance in proportion.
 There are certain facial equations and proportions that make a face appear more beautiful to our subconscious," says Prenna Jones.
 "An example of this is that the bottom lip should be twice the thickness of the top, while the outer corner of the lips should be in line with the mid-pupil.
 Narrower than this and our subconscious will read the face to look less friendly."

 This is why the rest of the face should be taken into consideration, rather than looking at the lips in isolation.
 "Different facial structures will dictate what lip shape and volume will be appropriate," Lin says.
 "The lip shape is actually more important than the volume."

 While more and more young people are investing in lip injections, there is a minimum legal age.
 "Patients need to be 18 years and over for all procedures such as Botox, fillers and invasive and non-invasive procedures," explains Prenna Jones.

 As far as finding the right person to plump your lips, go by personal recommendation.
 Don't know anyone who has had their lips done?
 "Ask how long the practitioner has been doing the treatments and how many a year they do.
 Make sure they have medical qualifications as well," advises Prenna Jones.